Learn to Meditate: Popular Types of Meditation (for Beginners)

 What is it?

-Meditations that use intentional thought and mental imagery to bring about the outcome that we desire.
+Types of meditations that use intentional thought and mental imagery to bring about the outcome that we desire.

 There is scientific research that shows that the brain cannot distinguish well between images that we vividly imagine and “real” external images that are visually perceived.